KuroHere/AutoFishing-NeoForge/README.md

 Note
 ========
 Default setting interface is ``,``\
-This mod is unstable and buggy, don't recommend to using this.
+This mod a bit unstable report if u found it.